mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 ### 2.1.
 Updating `build.sbt`

-In order to follow along add the following code to the `build.sbt`:
+To follow along add the following code to the `build.sbt`:

 ```scala
 val Http4sVersion = "0.23.23"